SebastiaanHenau/SebastiaanHenau/README.md

 ## Hi there 👋

-I'm programming teacher at the Thomas More Technical College in Belgium where I mostly teach JavaScript related courses.
+I'm programming teacher at the Thomas More University of Applied Sciences in Belgium where I mostly teach JavaScript related courses.

 ### Projects